StrideLang/Stride/doc/ugen_tree_description.md

 		ugen_tree = { channels1_2 }

-Each chain is a table with one or more ugens table.
-Each "ugen" can have the following members:
+Each chain is a table with one or more ugens tables.
+Each "ugen" table can have the following members:

 * ugen: The name of the ugen
 * token: A number that uniquely identifies each one of the outputs of the ugen
 * input: If the ugen takes input signals, this table identifies the tokens that are used as its input
+* ctltoken: A number that uniquely identifies each of the control outputs of the ugen

 Builtin operations are prefixed in their ugen name by ":".
 These operations do not require a "token" member, unless it's needed (e.g. for :adcin that needs to pass the signal to another ugen).
 The available operations are: